nooxx/WebAuthn/README.md

 During assertion, the package will automatically detect if a Credential has been cloned by comparing how many times the user has logged in with it.

-When it's detected as cloned, the Credential will be immediately disabled, a [`CredentialCloned`](#events) event will be fired, and the Assertion gets denied.
+When it's detected as cloned, the Credential will be immediately disabled and the Assertion will be denied.

-You can use the event to warn the user.
+Additionally, the [`CredentialCloned`](#events) event will be fired, which you can use to warn the user.

 ```php
 use Illuminate\Support\Facades\Event;